Paul grew up on a farm where moral virtues such as hard work and honesty were cherished. Each of his classes has a moral lesson.

 January 16 is Teachers' Day in Thailand.
 In other countries, days are also set aside to honor teachers.
 Why?
 It is undeniable that teachers play a great role in the lives of students.
 Teachers are just as important as parents in the education of children.
 Therefore, it is fitting to give all educators their due honor and respect.

 In 2007, while teaching English as a Foreign Language (EFL) in Taiwan, a Chinese teacher remarked to me that there are never really any bad students, but there are only bad teachers.
 At the time I was surprised to hear this because I firmly believed there were indeed bad students based on my previous teaching experiences.
 That was until I started to reflect on the relationship between teachers and students, and the true responsibilities of teachers to students.
-It then started to become clear to me that students would certainly be bad if teachers did not meet their responsibilities to them.
+It then started to become clear to me that students would certainly be bad if teachers did not meet their responsibilities.
 What, then, are the responsibilities of teachers to students?

 Responsibilities of a Good Teacher

 All school teachers, especially those engaged in the education of K-12 students, have both academic and non-academic responsibilities to their pupils.
-Sadly and unfortunately, most people only consider the academic responsibilities.
+Sadly and unfortunately, most people only consider academic responsibilities.
 They want their children's teachers to be the most knowledgeable of the subject matter they are teaching and also be the best in getting their kids to learn.
 Non-academic responsibilities, however, are just as important as academic responsibilities.
 Chances are that 20-30 years from now, the non-academic moral lessons learned in the classroom will be remembered more than any academic knowledge.

 All parents want their children to have the best teachers.
 "Best" here implies that the teacher has the responsibility to be one of the best trained and knowledgeable in his or her subject matter expertise.
 It also means that the instructor can teach skills and facilitate learning just like a coach does in sports.
 Not every teacher, however, needs to have a Ph.D. or be an expert on the subject he is teaching.
 Many successful baseball, basketball, and football coaches have not been all-stars.
 What is important is for the teacher is to be a fair, dedicated, and honest motivator and facilitator who can get the most out of his students through concentration, attention to detail, and practice, much like a coach of a sports team.